m-aciek/django-admin-i18n-requirements/README.md

 mainly for messages that are parametrized, is not enough – those messages after being rendered often don't sound correct.

-Let's fix it and gather the rules for various languages, that in the near future can help to find the pragmatic solution for next level of Django admin internationalization.
+Let's help fix it and start by gathering the rules for various languages, that in the near future can help to find the pragmatic solution for next level of Django admin internationalization.

 This repository abstracts the rules for message inflections in isolation to potential future implementation.

+Currently supported:
+* plurals (rules copied from existing resources),
+* placeables' variants: grammatical cases of nouns or potentially other variants,
+* messages variants based on placeable's attribute (e.g. gender).

 **How to contribute?**